-Subjects offered at AS and A2 Level include: Mathematics, and Further Mathematics, English Literature, Biology, Chemistry, Physics, Business Studies, History, Art and Global Perspectives; a relatively new subject which introduces students to the skills they need to succeed at University.
+Subjects on offer at AS and A2 level include (but are not limited to) Mathematics and Further Mathematics, English Literature, Biology, Chemistry and Physics, Business Studies, History, Art and Global Perspectives.

 A-Levels are internationally recognised and accepted qualifications which provide entry to universities in the USA, Canada, Europe and Asia in addition to the UK.
 Furthermore, the curriculum in Y13 also provides for the needs of students who intend to study within the Higher Education system within Mongolia.

 Students in the Sixth Form are not taught at all times via directed lessons but have some timetabled study periods as part of each working day.
 This is quite deliberate, as they are required to use this time for research, reading, extended work and preparation for lessons.